rtunazzz/Craper/README.md

 <p align="center"><img width=80% src="https://i.imgur.com/zGXvGvf.png"></p>

 # Craper
-A collection of product scrapers for various websites.
+> A collection of product scrapers for various websites.

+Scrapes new products, sends them through a Discord webhook and saves them into a database.

 # Supported sites
 > Support for more websites yet to come.